-3.1 Overview of the Stage 1 Development
+3.1 Overview of the Stage 1 Airport Development

 In accordance with subsections 96C(3) and (4) of the Act, Part 3 of the Airport Plan sets out the details of developments that are consistent with Part 2 and may be carried out on the Airport Site and Associated Sites.
-The developments described in this Part are collectively referred to as 'the Stage 1 Development' or 'Stage 1'.
+The developments described in sections 3.1 to 3.9 of this Part are collectively referred to as 'the Stage 1 Development' or 'Stage 1'.
+The developments described in section 3.10 are referred to as the Rail Development.
 In accordance with subsection 96C(5) of the Act, Part 3 of the Airport Plan also sets out conditions to be complied with in relation to these developments.